 |User Guide Readings||Prerequisite Tutorials||Helpful Readings|

-(3) You find the model, setup, and data files in the folder StaticOptimizationExample.
+(3) Find the model, setup, and data files in the folder Downloaded folder WorkingWithStaticOptimization, at the top of this page.
 This folder contains a scaled model, external forces, motion (from Inverse Kinematics analysis), template actuation files, and the results of RRA.

 The tutorial begins in the workflow where the model is scaled, Inverse Kinematics run, and Residual Reduction Analysis performed.
 The tutorial is divided into the following four studies: